Review by Frank Plowright

 Gerry Duggan establishes that Kulan Gath’s aim is to lure an elder god to Earth and consume its power.
 As shown on the sample art, Doctor Strange’s counter-plan is to occupy him on two fronts with two groups of heroes.
 The skirmishes featured once the teams are gathered see Duggan channelling his inner Garth Ennis and having people disposed of in inventively violent ways, although their disgusting exploitation and casual attitude to life renders them ideal cannon fodder.
 Heroes taking on dragons is always fun as well.

 With some misgivings about the art, Enter the Dragon moves along at a pace and has some creative twists, although in places Duggan can be a little too twee.
-As with other volumes (all gathered in the forthcoming Savage Avengers Omnibus) it’s not for the weak of stomach.
+As with other volumes (all gathered in Savage Avengers Omnibus) it’s not for the weak of stomach.
 King in Black is next.